dropcase/dropcase-11ty/_src/notes/2021/06/bloody-hell.md

   - status
   - git
   - GitHub
+  - Eleventy
 layout: layouts/note.njk
 ---
 So far I've been learning about how Eleventy works, and I like it.
 Straightforward, pretty much javascript-driven Static Site Generator (SSG).
 My workflow to get new pages needs some attention, but there's plenty I have to talk about.

-Quick intro to [WAIWO] - What Am I Working On, the process I've been using to attempt to keep track of the things I'm interested in.
-Sometimes I remember and try to look at it to stay on track.
-Most of the time it's more like "oh yeah shit I should use that again" (ugh).
-I guess OYSISUTA helps with WAIWO.

-High-level list:
-- Outdoor stuff (living in the Northeast US)
-- Indoor stuff
-  - Cards, board games, knitting, crochet
-- Virtual Stuff
-  - Personal Knowledge Management (PKM)
-  - uh, this site?

-Might come back and link things when I have more added to the site, but for now I'll just leave the list there.
+The progress is the story around __getting__ to where I'm writing again, using Eleventy.

+After trying hexo as the SSG for my site, I stalled while trying to figure out how I could use it better.
+There's a significant gap between the last thing I wrote and today.
+I wanted to learn something new, and still use an SSG.

+Hugo?
+Maybe but no. Gatsby!
+Yeah, learn a bit about it, start reading some of the docs.
+Even make a repo to use with it!
+Stuck on something getting it set up before I could get anything written (yes, that's my issue).
+There are several "starting point" entries scattered around my systems.
+Maybe I'll roll it all into one place.
+Eventually.

+## What's this?
+YASSG?

+Eleventy.
+Sounds great, what do I need to do to try it out?
+Oh, install it, write one markdown file, and serve it?
+Ok sure!
+Wait, what if I want to use it to run my site?
+Blog starter?
+Nice, I'll clone that and start from there.

+__Fin.__